ChuloAI/code-it/README.md

 agent.run(
     """
 Remember to use the following format:
 Action: <>
 Action Input:
 <>

-Question: The endpoint https://api.chucknorris.io/jokes/random returns a joke about Chuck Norries

-1. Write a python Program that fetches a joke from this endpoint.
-2. Extract the joke from the response.
-Access the 'value' in the JSON to extract it.
+Question: Extract a joke from https://api.chucknorris.io/jokes/random - access the key 'value' from the returned JSON.
-3. Prints the joke to the screen.
 """
 )
 ```